gergap/tmux-imap/README.md

 This should output the number of unread mails.

+    # now add a cronjob for this task.
+This way we can higher status bar update frequency than imap poll frequency.
+    crontab -e

+    * * * * * ~/imap-check.pl > ~/imap-status.txt 2>/dev/null

 2.)
 Update your TMUX config:

 Here is an example excerpt from my config: